benofbrown/darksouls/Elden_Ring.md

 - Warp back to Altus Plateau and run around grabbing seeds and getting closer to the city.
 - Get the twiggy cracked tear and put it in the flask.

+# Levelling strategy

+1. After the initial levelling up so we can use Moonveil, the next priority is getting Vigour to 30.
+2. Then level Intelligence to 57.
+With Rennala's hat that takes us to the 60 we need for Comet Azur.
+3. Level Vigour to 40.
+4. Rest of the points go in to Mind.

 # Kill some bosses
-- Margit (for the talisman)
+- Margit (for the talisman pouch)
+- Cleanrot Knight in the Abandoned Cave to get the Gold Scarab talisman.
 - Godskin Noble (to get to SSS[7]+)
-- Radhan (we do him first so we can get Mimic Tear)
+- Get the SSS[8] and SSS[9] from Dragonbarrow.
+- Upgrade Moonveil to +9
 - Godrick
+- Radhan (we do him early so we can get Mimic Tear)
 - Red Wolf of Radagon
 - Rennala
 - Rykard